johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 - Define your own case workflow with custom status values
 - Assign tasks to collaborators and configure due dates
 - Handle escalations and complex cases by linking multiple incidents to a case
-- Link an incident to multiple cases to spread the work out and track service level agreements
 - Manage access to your cases using RBAC

 As we build on this foundation of the CMSK, we're prioritizing these additional robust capabilities: